defold/doc/docs/en/tutorials/runner.md

 Defold adds a set of API:s on top of Lua, as well as a _message passing_ system that allows you to program communications between game objects.
 See the [Message passing manual](/manuals/message-passing) for details on how this works.
 :::

 Now that we have a script file, we should add a reference to it to a component in a game object.
 That way, the script will be executed as part of the game object lifecycle.
-We do this by creating a new game object in "ground.collection" and add a *Script* component to the object that refers to the Lua script file we just created:
+We do this by creating a new game object in *ground.collection* and add a *Script* component to the object that refers to the Lua script file we just created:

 1. Right-click the root of the collection and select <kbd>Add Game Object</kbd>.
 Set the object's *id* to "controller".
-2. Right-click the "controller" object and select <kbd>Add Component from file</kbd>, then select the "ground.script" file.
+2. Right-click the "controller" object and select <kbd>Add Component from file</kbd>, then select the *ground.script* file.

 ![Ground controller](images/runner/1/ground_controller.png)